TrueYukiNagato/FakkuEASE/README.md

 ## Screenshots
 http://imgur.com/a/BMh2y

-## Quick Installation
+## Installation
 ### Requirements
 Google Chrome

-1. Download the Chrome Extension from my Dropbox https://www.dropbox.com/s/ah1v6tvd4sfdyw9/fakkuEASE%201.0.0.crx?dl=0
+1. Download the Chrome Extension from my Github repository here https://github.com/TrueYukiNagato/FakkuEASE (Click Download Zip)
-2. Open chrome://extensions/ (copy and paste) in Chrome
-3. Drop the .crx file into Chrome to install

-Alternatively, you can compile the application yourself.
+2. Extract _FakkuEASE-master.zip_
+3. Open Google Chrome and open the extensions page chrome://extensions/
+4. Enable _Developer mode_ by checking the check box located at the top
+5. Click _Load unpacked extension..._ and select the extracted _FakkuEASE-master_ folder

 ## Bugs and Suggestions
 Please post all bugs or suggestions on the official thread.
 Of course, any other comments are welcome too (: